 The Dean, initially, who will either reject or accept the proposal, with justification, in an official letter to the proposer.
-If accepted, the proposal goes to the Vice Provost for
+If accepted, the proposal goes to the Assistant Provost and

-Academic Planning, with the Dean's letter.
+Chief of Staff to the Provost, with the Dean's letter.
 The Provost and President will consider the proposal and either accept or reject it, with justification, in an official letter from the Office of the Provost to the proposer and the Dean.